 “ Wrote the episode Blink for Doctor Who which was brilliant - it should of been adapted for film rather than sequestered in the middle of a serialized television show.
 Other work includes the episode Study in Pink for the show Sherlock and the screenplay for The Adventures of Tin Tin. ” - Schwenkstar

-Originally from Sedgefield, Mark Gatiss is an accomplished author, actor and playwright.
-Having graduated from Bretton Hall Drama College with a BA (honors) in Theatre Arts, he is one-quarter of the award-winning comedy team The League of Gentlemen, and is heavily involved in the post-television "Doctor Who" scene...
+Mark Gatiss is an accomplished author, actor and playwright.
+Originally from Sedgefield, he graduated from Bretton Hall Drama College with a BA (honors) in Theatre Arts.
+He was one-quarter of the award-winning comedy team The League of Gentlemen

 “ Writer of a few episodes of Sherlock, wrote the horror omnibus Crooked House, and - outside of film - wrote many thriller tales for BBC radio. ” - Schwenkstar